-Development within, or which has potential to affect the setting of, the Conservation Area should preserve or enhance the character and appearance of the Conservation Area.
-Development should demonstrate how it has considered the Soham Conservation Area Supplementary Planning Document 2008 and the Soham Design Guidance and Codes 2022.
+Development Proposals within, or which has potential to affect the setting of, the Conservation Area should preserve or enhance the character and appearance of the Conservation Area.
+Development Proposals should demonstrate how it has considered the Soham Conservation Area Supplementary Planning Document 2008 and the Soham Design Guidance and Codes 2022.

-Proposals for development within a Conservation Area should:
+Proposals for development within the Conservation Area should: